deficollective/defiscan/src/content/protocols/spark.md

 # Security Council

-The _Freezer_ multisig can freeze the movement of liquidity in the LML while the _SparkLend Freezer_ can freeze one or all markets in SparkLend.
+The _Freezer_ multisig can freeze the movement of liquidity in the ALM while the _SparkLend Freezer_ can freeze one or all markets in SparkLend.
 They do not meet our Security Council requirements and the signers are not publicly announced.

 | Requirement                                             | Freezer | SparkLend Freezer |
 | ------------------------------------------------------- | ------- | ----------------- |